 Specialty Move: Macho Spin Punch

 If you have made it this far then congrats, you have run the gauntlet and get to face the most fierce boxer in the game.
 The legend Mike Tyson is the toughest character to beat with TKO power on every punch.
 The first time facing him is nerve-racking, to say the least.
-You will likely need 5, 10, maybe 20+ attempts in order to figure out how to beat him.
+You will likely need 5, 10, or maybe 20+ attempts in order to figure out how to beat him.